 Step 5: Hang and enjoy

-To keep your hanger from clashing with or taking away from your new DIY Spring Wreath use a length of the paper twist or ribbon you used.
+To keep your hanging ribbon from clashing with or taking away from your new DIY Spring Wreath use a length of the paper twist or ribbon you used.

-Make a simple slip knot to hang it from a wreath hanger, a handle or even a simple nail.
+Make a simple slip knot to hang it from a wreath hanger or a Command Hook, a handle or even a simple nail.

 I love how this turned out!